pytorch/tutorials/recipes_source/compiling_optimizer_lr_scheduler.rst

 **Author:** `Michael Lazos <https://github.com/mlazos>`_

 The optimizer is a key algorithm for training any deep learning model.
-In this example, we will show how to pair the ``torch.compile``d optimizer with the LR schedulers to accelerate training convergence
+In this example, we will show how to pair the an optimizer, which has been compiled using ``torch.compile``, with the LR schedulers to accelerate training convergence.

 .. note::